Han Lue: Los Bandoleros

 Later, he follows Dom and Santos to the prison where Tego Leo was being kept before Santos helped him escape.
-When Dominic takes to take them to a secluded club to meet the man responsible for the transport of their score, Dominic tells him to drive around the block or wait in the car.
+When Dominic takes them to a secluded club to meet the man responsible for the transport of their score, Dominic tells him to drive around the block or wait in the car.
 Han instead decides to enter the club where he mingles with Cara and Malo at the bar.

 When Cara asked how he met Dom, Han briefly explained how they first met each other in Mexico.
 Malo, realizing that the two were attracted to each other, asked if they wanted a room.
 Cara instead gives him her drink and she and Han leave the bar.

 Fast & Furious

 Han is seen only in the beginning of Fast & Furious.
 He along with Letty Ortiz, Toretto, Tego Leo, Rico Santos, and Cara (Han's then-girlfriend), are hijacking a fuel tanker in the Dominican Republic.
 Han and Cara hijack the first two tankers while Leo and Santos hijack the other two tankers, not before the truck driver gives them a little problem after seeing Letty on top of the tanker and notices that the hijacking is going on.
 After the hijacking is done, Toretto learns from Han that the authorities are investigating their previous locations and heists, leading to the disbanding of the crew.
 Toretto and Han part on good terms, with Han expressing interest in going to Tokyo, indicating that this takes place before the events of Tokyo Drift.